What Is Acanthamoeba Keratitis and How Is It Treated?

 The link between contact lens use and Acanthamoeba keratitis is well-documented.
 The infection typically occurs when contact lenses come into contact with contaminated water.
 Practices such as rinsing lenses with tap water, swimming or showering while wearing lenses, or improper lens hygiene can increase the risk of infection.
 Contact lens wearers should be particularly vigilant about their lens care routines to mitigate this risk.

-Symptoms of Acanthamoeba Keratitis
+What are the Symptoms of Acanthamoeba Keratitis?

 Recognizing the symptoms of Acanthamoeba keratitis early can significantly enhance the prospects for successful treatment.
 Common symptoms include: